-[8] The position of the Complainant is that the assessment of the subject is not fair and equitable and is excessive.
-The Complainant argued that all retail properties should be assessed using the same method, and that how large the assessment is or which assessor assesses the property, should not affect the assessment method.

-- [9] The complainant provided a Fairness and Equity Analysis of Rental Area (C-2), which listed 92 properties and included the City of Edmonton Request For Information rent rolls and Assessment Detail Reports on each property. - [10] The Complainant stated that the Respondent categorized retail assessment in two groups, one used 100% of rent roll size for assessment purposes, and the other group used 95% of the leasable size, C-1, page 8.
+- [8] The position of the Complainant is that the assessment of the subject is not fair and equitable and the assessment is excessive.
+The Complainant argued that all retail properties should be assessed using the same method, and that how large the assessment is or which assessor assesses the property should not affect the assessment method. - [9] The complainant provided a Fairness and Equity Analysis of Rental Area (C-2), which listed 92 properties and included the City of Edmonton Request For Information rent rolls and Assessment Detail Reports on each property. - [10] The Complainant stated that the Respondent categorized retail assessment in two groups, one used 100% of rent roll size for assessment purposes, and the other group used 95% of the leasable size, C-1, page 9.
 The Complainant argued that the subject property was treated inequitably because it was assessed using 100% of the rent roll area. - [11] The properties listed in C-2 indicated the ratio of the City Assessment Proforma sizes to the City Gross sizes which indicated the ratios had a median of 94% and an average of 92% overall.
 The chart also had a ratio of the City Assessment Proforma sizes to Rent Roll sizes which resulted in a median of 95%, and an average of 94%.
-The Complainant noted there was a close correlation between the two ratios to support a 95% adjustment. - [12] The Complainant provided the City's Assessment Record Valuation Summary (C-1, page 10) and the Assessment Proforma (C-1, page 11) for the subject which indicated the assessment area of the subject was 52,455 sq ft.
-The Complainant applied the 95% adjustment to the assessment area to conclude 49,815 sq ft that was then divided into retail store area of 37,401 sq ft and 12,415 sq ft of warehouse space.
-Lease rates of \$14.00 per sq ft and \$1.00 per sq ft respectively were used in calculating the requested assessment value of \$7,192,000.
-(C-1, page 12).
+The Complainant noted there was a close correlation between the two ratios to support a 95% adjustment. - [12] The Complainant provided the City's Assessment Record Valuation Summary (C-1, page 11) and an Assessment Proforma for the subject (C-1, page 12) which reflected the assessment area of the subject as 49,800 sq ft.
+The Complainant also provided a Requested Market Value Proforma in which the 95% adjustment to the actual area per rent roll (52,406 sq ft) was applied to conclude 49,786 sq ft that was then divided into retail store area of 37,366 sq ft and 12,419 sq ft of warehouse space.
+Lease rates of \$14.00 per sq ft and \$1.00 per sq ft respectively were used in calculating the requested assessment value of \$7,185,500.
+(C-1, page 13).